bring/developer-site/_posts/2019-08-28-horizontal-teams.md

 ## Domain Generalists 🤹‍♂️

-**The full complexity of a web application UI is best understood by those submerged in the intricacies — our attention is the broader overview.**
+**The full complexity of a web application UI is best understood by those submerged in the intricacies — while our attention is the broader overview.**

 Vertical teams are experts on user functionality in their area.
 They are invested in fully understanding the different needs for all their users.
 That is a prerequisite for them to actually build the features required.
 They unearth layers of business logic in the code, and hunt down the history of it all through git logs.
 They read all the reported bugs, and they are on first&#8209;name terms with a myriad of edge cases.
 The vertical team is the keeper of the best understanding possible of their domain.